TerrniT/dotfiles-old/README.md

 # Vim setup
 Requires Neovim (>= 0.5)

-vim-plug - A minimalist Vim plugin manager nvim-lspconfig - A collection of configurations for Neovim's built-in LSP nvim-treesitter - Treesitter configurations and abstraction layer for Neovim nvim-cmp - A completion plugin for neovim coded in Lua
+//vim-plug - A minimalist Vim plugin manager nvim-lspconfig - A collection of configurations for Neovim's built-in LSP nvim-treesitter - Treesitter configurations and abstraction layer for Neovim nvim-cmp - A completion plugin for neovim coded in Lua